French envoy to Australia: Deceitful sub deal raises risks

 French envoy to Australia: Deceitful sub deal raises risksNew

-PARIS (AP) — France’s ambassador to Australia says Australian officials lied to his face and raised the risk of confrontation in Asia by crafting a secret submarine deal with the U.S. and Britain.
-He said in an interview with The Associated Press that the deal undermined trust in democratic alliances.
-He says France is determined to protect its interests in the Indo-Pacific region, and to put “muscle” into Europe’s geopolitical strategy toward an increasingly assertive China.
-Ambassador Jean-Pierre Thebault is heading back to his post in Canberra after being recalled to Paris in an unprecedented diplomatic scandal.
+PARIS (AP) — France’s ambassador to Australia says Australian officials lied to his face and raised the risk of confrontation in Asia by crafting a secret submarine deal with the United States and Britain.
+Ambassador Jean-Pierre Thebault said in an interview with The Associated Press that the deal undermined trust in democratic alliances.
+He says France is determined to protect its interests in the Indo-Pacific region and to put “muscle” into Europe’s strategy toward China.
+Thebault is heading back to Canberra soon after being recalled to Paris in an unprecedented diplomatic rift.
+Of the Australian officials he worked with on the now-scuppered submarine deal, he said, “I don’t understand how it was possible to commit such a lie.”